omkar0501/Static-Web-Project-Questions-/Behavioral Questions.md

 # Explain your project ?
-"My project involved hosting a static website using AWS S3 and CloudFront.
-I set up S3 for static website hosting, managed access policies, and ensured security.
-Then, I used CloudFront to improve website performance and deliver content globally.
-I also implemented Origin Access Control (OAC) to securely link CloudFront with the S3 bucket, preventing direct public access.
-Finally, I tested the deployment by verifying access and ensuring secure access configurations were in place."
+"I created a static website using AWS S3 to store the website files and CloudFront to make the site faster for users worldwide.
+I set up the S3 bucket to host the site and made sure it's secure by controlling who can access it.
+Then, I connected CloudFront to the S3 bucket so the website content could be delivered quickly from the nearest server.
+I also made sure only CloudFront could access the S3 bucket, keeping it private.
+Finally, I tested the site to make sure everything was working properly."